Founder / Executive Producer / Director / DP

-Nick Fitzhugh is an award-winning director / showrunner who began his career as a student at Brown University (BFA ‘02) by founding Glimpse.
-Seven years later the company was acquired by the National Geographic Society.
-He continued to run what became National Geographic Glimpse for three years with Glimpse co-founder, Kerala Taylor.
-In 2010, Nick turned his full-time attention to directing, producing, writing and shooting short films, music videos, series and features.
-His first film, Soccer City (2010), a documentary series about life and soccer in the largest and most notorious township in South Africa during the first ever World Cup to be held in Africa, was picked up by Nat Geo, ESPN Classic, Netflix, and SuperSport and is also available on VOD.
+In 2010, Nick started the production company redfitz and turned his full-time attention to directing, producing and shooting cinematic documentary shorts, features and series.
+His first film, Soccer City (2010), a documentary about life and soccer in the largest and most notorious township in South Africa during the first ever World Cup in Africa, was picked up by Nat Geo, ESPN Classic, SuperSport and Netflix.

-Being distributed worldwide by Netflix and in the U.S. on public television networks by American Public Television, Nick's second film, Starboard Light (2015),is a 60-minute documentary feature spanning five generations that explores the question of whether a family makes a house or whether a house makes family.
+Distributed worldwide by Netflix and domestically by American Public Television, Nick's second documentary film, Starboard Light (2015),is a 60-minute documentary feature spanning five generations that poetically explores the question of whether a family makes a house or whether a house makes a family.